BlackSaltFish/understandinges6/manuscript/06-Symbols.md

 Some commonly used well-known symbols are discussed in the following sections, while others are discussed throughout the rest of the book to keep them in the correct context.

-I> Overwriting a method defined with a well-known symbol changes an ordinary object to an exotic object because this changes some internal default behavior.
+> Overwriting a method defined with a well-known symbol changes an ordinary object to an exotic object because this changes some internal default behavior.
 There is no practical impact to your code as a result, it just changes the way the specification describes the object.

 ### The Symbol.hasInstance Property